Hypertrophy Training Systems

 • The system supports it

-We use a wide range — intentionally.
+We use a wide range of reps, on purpose.

 Exercise Selection: More Than Just Variety

-We don’t rotate exercises to stay entertained.
+We don’t rotate exercises just to stay entertained.
+We rotate them to:

 • Target different portions of a muscle